RA FAQ

 • There is a water fountain next to the men's room on the Thomas lab side of the elevators

-• Be COVID & flu cautious!
-If you are not feeling well before or during a shift, err on the side of caution.
+• Be body conscious!
+If you are not feeling well before or during a shift, err on the side of caution and follow the steps outlined here.
 Our priority is keeping a healthy and safe environment for young families.

 Last updated